 The smart two-tone paintwork is a real attention-grabber.
 The red-and-white theme continues inside, too.

 The Westfalia Kepler Sixty looks a million dollars and starts just short of £60,000, including a ‘basic’ £58,052 OTR, plus the pretty much indispensable Kepler Pack at £1615.
 Our test ‘van, with a few other ‘essential’ extras, costs some £69,179.

-Most notably, the Kepler's rear seat is a triumph of engineering over aesthetics.
-Like the California's, it's on rails, so you can switch between optimising boot space and floorspace.
-There's also the option to add more seating, which entails an upgrade to the maximum vehicle rating.
+The Kepler's rear seat is a triumph of engineering over aesthetics.
+Like the VW California, it's on rails, so you can switch between optimising boot space and floorspace

 Adjacent is a 40-litre top-loading compressor fridge, while also at the kitchen end of this unit there are neat drawers (one with a cutlery tray).